Minneapolis Tree Sale Lottery is now Closed!

-- Check out the species available below-no need to select your tree, just start thinking spring!
-Consider your property and why you want to plant a tree.
+- Continue to consider your property and why you want to plant a tree.
 Be mindful of overhead lines and proximity to buildings.
 Think about mature size.
 If you have questions, feel free to contact Tree Trust’s Community Forestry Department.
 We can talk you through species and location selection.

 What if I am selected?